mozilla/pioneer-online-news-survey-fix/TESTPLAN.md

 #### Test that the addon is correctly uninstalled after opting out

-After installing all three addons, simply uninstally the Firefox Pioneer addon and restart the browser.
+After installing all three addons, simply uninstall the Firefox Pioneer addon and restart the browser.
 All three addons should now be uninstalled.

 #### Test that the addon is correctly uninstalled after expiry